BetweenWalls/Feather-PD2/README.md

 * superior items displayed with enhanced damage/defense
 * shopping for valuable items made easier
 * descriptions for socketed effects on stacked gems/runes
-* descriptions for upgrading recipes where appropriate
+* descriptions for crafting/upgrading/socketing/reforging recipes where appropriate
-* descriptions for crafting recipes
 * descriptions for possible runewords
 * descriptions for maximum possible sockets on 0-socket regular items (if lower than usual)
 * descriptions for item price on regular/magic/rare items